 If you are facing theft charges, a theft crime lawyer in Montgomery County can help.
-The McKenzie Law Firm, P.C. fights for the rights of those accused of crimes in Montgomery County.
+As a Criminal Defense Lawyer in Montgomery County, McKenzie Law Firm, P.C. fights for the rights of those accused of crimes in Montgomery County.
 The initial case evaluation is free with no risk or obligation.

 Theft Charges in Pennsylvania

 Under Pennsylvania law, theft can range anywhere from a third-degree misdemeanor to a first-degree felony.
 Our firm handles all types of theft charges, including:

 Pennsylvania defines any theft in which the amount involved was less than $50 as a third-degree misdemeanor.